Perhaps you’ve found an old bag of pecans in your pantry.

 - There is no need to refrigerate them for a couple of months.

-- In case you are not planning to use them for the next six months, transfer them to your refrigerator or freezer.
+- If you are not planning to use them for the next six months, transfer them to your refrigerator or freezer.

 - Don’t keep your shelled pecans at room temperature.